saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

     println!("b now contains: {}", b);
 }
 ```

-Now, we can run the code and we get the following:
+We can now run the code without any errors:

 <pre>
 b contains: true